WyriHaximus/blog.wyrihaximus.net/source/_posts/2017-11-16-extending-react-child-process-part-two.markdown

 });
 ```

-# Conclusion
+#### Conclusion

 Child processes are very useful for a lot of different purposes, from image manipulation till gathering output from existing programs.
-These two packages are create to make such operations easier.
+These two packages are create to make such operations easier when dealing with a bulk of operations to be done.
+Which is why I've included
+the bunny example, a pattern I'm actively using that in production.

+#### Bonus: rx/child-process

+For those familiar with observables [`rx/child-process`](https://github.com/RxPHP/RxChildProcess) lets you stream the `STDOUT` and `STDERR`
+output with [`reactivex/rxphp`](https://github.com/ReactiveX/RxPHP) observables.
+And you can use all the cool reactivex operators on it.
+For
+those unfamiliar with observables I strongly recommend checking out [`RxMarbles`](http://rxmarbles.com/) for visualisations on Rx operators.

-### P.S.
+#### P.S.

 The Doctrine DBAL example featured in this post can be found fully working at [`wyrihaximus/react-doctrine-dbal`](https://github.com/WyriHaximus/reactphp-doctrine-dbal)
 on Github ready to be experimented with.